-Hospice care is focused on a team approach, which includes a registered nurse, social worker, clergy person, home health aide and trained community volunteers.
+Hospice care is focused on a team approach, which includes a registered nurse, social worker, chaplain, home health aide and trained community volunteers.
 Our services are available around the clock, seven days a week, and include:

 - Skilled nursing services, including management of pain and other physical symptoms through the use of medication and education.

-- Education, advising and skill-building for those persons who will assist in providing patient care in the home.
+- Education, advising and skill-building for caregivers who will assist in providing patient care in the home.

 - Emotional support and spiritual counseling for the patient and family.

-- Social work services, as well as physical and occupational therapies.
+- Social work services, as well as physical, occupational and speech therapies.